Look before you leap, they say. And so it is with investing. Before you jump in, sort your house out.

 Before investing, get your house in order

-Taking risk responsibly involves preparing for the worst: Coronavirus related redundancies and reduced salaries serve as salient reminder of the sinkholes that can unexpectedly open-up and engulf our finances from time to time.
+Taking risk responsibly involves preparing for the worst: recent stock market falls on account of inflation and rapidly rising interest rates serves as a salient reminder.
 By building-in buffers and getting the correct insurance and paperwork done, you will give yourself greater financial peace of mind and reduce the possibility of having to sell investments at inopportune moments to fund and bridge crises.

 Here’s four areas we think you should consider: